-250 In our study, we have also considered the declination measurements made at other geomagnetic observatories near Spain, 251 situated in Portugal and southern France.
-In Portugal, the geomagnetic observatory with greatest tradition recording and 252 measuring the Earth's magnetic field is the one of the Instituto Geofísico da Universidade de Coimbra.
-This observatory 253 started to work in 1866, although in 1931 it had to be translated to a new location in Alto de Balaia Street to avoid the 254 disturbances induced by the power lines (Custodio de Morais, 1953).
-This observatory is still working today (as COI in the 255 IAGA codes), so it has the longest geomagnetic measurements series of the Iberian Peninsula and one of the longest series in 256 the world.
-The annual mean values of this series are published in the World Data Centre for Geomagnetism (WDC) and are 257 continuously updated.
-A homogenised revision of the Coimbra observatory data (Morozova, 2021) has recently been 258 published, but not significant differences are observed for the purpose of our study, and thus, we have considered the 259 previous data published by the WDC.
+Geomagnetism (WDC) and are continuously updated.
+A homogenised revision of the Coimbra Observatory data (Morozova et al., 2021) has recently been published, but no significant differences are observed for the purpose of our study, and, thus, we have considered the previous data published by the WDC.
 The declination values of this series are shown in Fig. 8c.
-Besides, geomagnetic 260 measurements were made in Portugal, in the city of Lisbon, since the year 1858, at Observatorio do Infante D. Luiz 261 (Observatorio do Infante D. Luiz, 1863).
-This observatory published since that year the annual results of its measurements of the different components of the geomagnetic field, and it was operational until 1900.
-The installation of electric lines for the tram near the observatory disturbed the normal operation of the magnetic instruments and it was impossible to use their measurements since that date (Observatorio do Infante D. Luiz, 1904).
+Besides this, geomagnetic measurements were made in Portugal, in the city of Lisbon, from the year 1858 at Observatorio do Infante D. Luiz (Observatorio do Infante D. Luiz, 1863).
+This observatory published, from that year, the annual results of its measurements of the different components of the geomagnetic field, and it was operational until 1900.
+The installation of electric lines for the tram near the observatory disturbed the normal operation of the magnetic instruments, and it was impossible to use their measurements from that date (Observatorio do Infante D. Luiz, 1904).
 The declination values of this series, extracted from the yearbooks published by this observatory, are shown in Fig. 8c.
-Information of these observatories in Portugal is shown in Table 2.
+Information on these observatories in Portugal is shown in Table 2.

 In the south of France, there were also two geomagnetic observatories located in the cities of Toulouse and Perpignan.
-They started to record the geomagnetic field at the end of the 19th century, but they stopped at the beginning of the 20th century, so the measurement series of them are very short.
+They started to record the geomagnetic field at the end of the 19th century, but they stopped at the beginning of the 20th century; thus, the measurement series obtained by them are very short.
 The annual mean values of the geomagnetic components measured at these observatories are also available at the WDC.
-For Toulouse Observatory, the series begin in 1882, although it only has continuity between 1894 and 1905.
-For Perpignan Observatory, the series cover the period from 1886 to 1910, although it presents a gap of data between 1902 and 1906 (see Table 2).
+For Toulouse Observatory, the series began in 1882, although these only have continuity between 1894 and 1905.
+For Perpignan Observatory, the series cover the period from 1886 to 1910, although these present a gap of data between 1902 and 1906 (see Table 2).
 Figure 8c also shows the declination values corresponding to these observatories in southern France.